rakannimer/dancing-charts/README.md

-# dancing-spreadsheets
+# Dancing Spreadsheets

-Reads google spreadsheets and converts them to animated charts.
+Reads Google spreadsheets and converts them to animated charts with React.

 ## Demo & Examples